Evangeline Oak Park

 Home of the Evangeline Players

-Statue of Evangeline, the Acadian heroine immortalized by Longfellow.
+Statue of Evangeline, the heroine of the poem immortalized by Longfellow.
 Perpetual Adoration Garden and Historic Cemetery.
 Located in St. Martin de Tours Church Square.